jj1bdx/tinymt-erlang/README.md

   when building with HiPE options in `rebar.config`; move the source files out of the `src/` directory when testing HiPE.

+## On execution speed

+* The HiPE version is about two to three times faster than non-HiPE-non-NIF version, measured in overall execution time, on x86_64/amd64 architectures. (see `test-scripts/testspeed.escript`) If you need a fast execution, compile with the HiPE option. (see `rebar.config`)

+* The non-HiPE-non-NIF version is about six times slower than `random` module on x86_64/amd64, measured by `fprof`.
+This is presumably due to increased computational complexity of the algorithm.

+* The NIF version is about six times faster than non-HiPE-non-NIF version on x86_64/amd64, measured by `fprof`.
+The bottleneck is presumably function calls and memory allocation themselves than the computational work for TinyMT internal state recursion.

 ## Tested platforms

 * FreeBSD/amd64 9.0-STABLE with Erlang/OTP R15B01
 * FreeBSD/i386 8.3-RELEASE with Erlang/OTP R15B01
 * Windows 7 64bit with Erlang/OTP R15B01 (no rebar support)
 * Ubuntu Linux 12.04 with Erlang/OTP R15B01
+* RedHat Enterprise Linux 6 with Erlang/OTP R15B01

 ## Building